teltek/Galicaster-doc/SoftwareInstallation.md

 ```
 New profiles can be added in `/etc/galicaster/profiles`.
 For more information about them, refer to the [Input Profiles section](GalicasterConfiguration/InputProfiles.md).

 The files at `/etc/galicaster` will not be removed when removig Galicaster, thus preserving your configuration.
-If you also want to delete them too, run this instead:
+If you also want to delete them too, run this:

 ```bash
 sudo rm /etc/galicaster/profiles/*.*